saikeesari/velero/documentation.md

 ### Disaster Recovery Scenario:

-Now deploy a sample Nginx application with a specific namespace and we will check the Disaster-Management scenerio by taking a backup of the application simulate a disaster and show how we can restore it by using velero.
+Now deploy a sample Nginx application with a specific namespace and we will check the Disaster-Management scenerio by performing three steps:
+1. Take the backup of the application.
+2. Simulate the disaster by deleting the namespace.
+3. Recover the deleted resources with Velero.

-Using Kubectl create an nginx deployment.
+Using "kubectl" create an nginx deployment.

 ```
 cd $HOME/heptio-velero-config